catheg88/parched/README.md

 Created using the following technologies:

-* Javascript, using webpack to
+* Javascript, using webpack to manage file dependencies
 * jQuery, hosted by Google
 * CSS and Google fonts
 * Images and sound hosted on Cloudinary